-ELP’s first album is usually not considered their top achievement.
+ELP’s first album was released three months after that performance, and for most of the band’s fans it is not usually considered their top achievement.
 That rank is reserved to Brain Salad Surgery, Tarkus or Pictures at an Exhibition.
-However I have a soft spot for it, maybe because it is such an amazing debut by three excellent musicians, who although they never played together before, manage to sound so cohesive while playing complex music.
-The album did well after the band got its exposure in the Isle of Wight festival in August 1970.
-It reached the top 4 in the UK album chart and the top 20 in the Billboard LP chart.
+However I have a soft spot for it, maybe because it is such an amazing debut by three excellent musicians who never played together before and still manage to sound cohesive while playing complex music.
+The album did well after the band got its exposure at the Isle of Wight festival and reached the top 4 on the UK album chart and the top 20 on the Billboard LP chart.

-I decided not to pick one of his synth solos (from the debut album Lucky Man would have been an obvious choice), but a song that features him on piano.
+I decided not to pick one of his synth solos (Lucky Man would have been an obvious choice from the debut album), but instead a song that features him on piano.
 Emerson is famous for his abilities on amplified keyboards, but his piano playing is no less interesting and virtuosic.
-His early recordings with the Nice and on Emerson, Lake and Palmer’s early recordings featured him often with a trio playing acoustic instruments, proving that progressive rock is not about guitar and keyboard gizmos, but about the musicianship.
+His recordings with the Nice and on Emerson, Lake and Palmer’s early recordings featured him often with a trio playing acoustic instruments, proving that progressive rock is not about guitar and keyboard gizmos, but about the musicianship.
 The unique sound at the opening of the song is created by plucking the piano strings with a guitar pick.

 Chris Welch of Melody Maker visited ELP in in the studio in 1970 during rehearsals for their debut album.
 When he asked them to play something, Greg responded: “Well, there’s not a lot to choose from”.
-In Welch’s words: “They played a beautiful number called Pebbles which sounded like a rock-MJQ, with Carl on the brushes, Keith on piano and Greg singing in a rich, warm style”.
+In Welch’s words: “They played a beautiful number called Pebbles which sounded like a rock-MJQ (Modern Jazz Quartet), with Carl on the brushes, Keith on piano and Greg singing in a rich, warm style”.
 Comparing that number to the Modern Jazz Quartet is actually not a bad comparison.
-Before the knives, stage gymnastics and revolving pianos, here is Take a Pebble from ELP’s first record, released in 1970.
+Before the knives, stage gymnastics and revolving pianos ensued, here is Take a Pebble from ELP’s first record, released in 1970.